 Why choose Barbers to Sell your home?

 We know that deciding to sell your home can be one of the most daunting decisions that you make, but there is no need to worry as Barbers are here to help.
 Our integrated network provides widespread coverage across Shropshire reaching the widest range of potential buyers, each office also benefits from prominent town locations in Market Drayton, Newport, Shrewsbury, Wellington/Telford and Whitchurch.
-We are also proud to be members of The Relocation Agent Network to assist home movers into the area from the other parts of the country.

 The friendly teams throughout our network have extensive local knowledge.
 Our valuers provide realistic valuations of your property for marketing purposes, which is important for a successful sale.
 All marketing valuations are free and without obligation.
 Call Barbers or complete our request for a valuation form.